ActiveVolcano/ssh-execute-with-password/README.md

 just put password as command-line argument to execute command via SSH, suit for using in scripts.

+Written in Java,
+Run under both Windows and Linux.

 By now only those output-only commands are supported, such as ls, df, vmstat.

 Usage as standalone run